Comparative images of original fossils and painted replicas.

 This specimen is a pair of Keichousaurs from China.
 This is the only specimen that I have ever seen which contained an infant.
 I have seen several plates which contained several Keichousaurs, but never an infant.
 The adult in this case shows signs of predation.
 The ribs are out of place.
 The limbs at the shoulder and pelvic girdles have been dislocated.
 The neck is possibly broken (since you normally don't see the top of the skull in a ventral view of the skeleton.
 Apparently it managed to get away, but died any way.
 The infant stuck around and died of starvation.
 This is all conjecture, of course, since I wasn't there I can only guess

 This specimen is a rare Lytoceras fimbriatum ammonite from Dorset, England.
 Lytoceras ammonites are rare because they are deep water ammonites that rarely venture into shallow waters where they would be more likely to be recovered if they were to die and become embedded in the sediments of shallow seas.
-The other feature that makes this specimen rare or unique is that the extended ribs or fimbriatum that you see here are very fragile and are generally lost during the embedding process or when the ammonite is recovered they generally don't not survive.
+The other feature that makes this specimen rare or unique is that the extended ribs or fimbriatum that you see here are very fragile and are generally lost during the embedding process or when the ammonite is recovered they generally do not survive.
 So, the fact that the fimbriatum are still intact makes this truly a museum specimen.

 Original Placenticeras meeki